 What causes Refsum disease?

 The peroxisome is responsible for the breakdown of certain branched chain fatty acids.
 A common branched chain fatty acid, phytanic acid, is shown below.
-It is different from the straight chain fatty acid shown above in that it has “branches” of carbon groups off the main carbon chain (branches are colored in blue).
+It is different from the straight chain fatty acid shown above in that it has “branches” of carbon groups off the main carbon chain.